lawsoncr/Project_2/README.md

-# Project_2
+# Username Generator

-This is documentation for code that generates a unique username based off of thier name and date of birth.
+This is documentation for code that generates a unique username for a user based off of thier name and date of birth.

 ## What You Need